Bhotekoshi River

-Bhote Koshi in Nepal and Poiqu in Tibet, both names roughly mean "Tibetan river," is the name given to the upper course (main tributary) of the Sun Kosi river.
+Bhote Koshi in Nepal and Poiqu in Tibet (both names roughly mean "Tibetan river") is the name given to the upper course (main tributary) of the Sun Kosi river.
 It is part of the Koshi River system in Nepal.

 Names and etymology

-Bhotekoshi is the Nepalese name (भोटे कोशी).
+Bhote koshi is the Nepalese name (भोटे कोशी).
 In Nepali language, the word "bhoṭe" or "bhoṭiyā" means Tibetan; and the word "kosi" means river.
-As such the name is not unique, the western tributary of the upper Dudh Koshi is also called Bhote Koshi.
+As such, the name is not unique, the western tributary of the upper Sapta Koshi is also called Bhote Koshi.